kasteway/Natural_Language_Processing/README.md

   -  Trade-off: While trigrams offer more context, they also require significantly more data to accurately model the probabilities of word sequences, leading to issues of data sparsity.

+### Handling unseen N-Grams:

+Smoothing, Discounting, and Backoff are techniques used in N-Gram language models to handle the issue of unseen N-grams—sequences of words that do not appear in the training data.
+These techniques are crucial for dealing with the sparsity problem in language modeling.

+### 1. Smoothing:

+-  Purpose: Smoothing assigns a small, non-zero probability to unseen N-grams.
+This prevents the model from assigning a zero probability to unseen sequences during prediction.

+#### Methods:

+-  Laplace (Add-One) Smoothing: Adds 1 to the count of all N-grams, including those not seen in the training data.
+It's a simple approach but can be ineffective for large vocabularies.

+-  Add-k Smoothing: A variation of Laplace smoothing where a small constant k is added instead of 1, allowing more flexibility.

+- Good-Turing Smoothing: Redistributes probability mass from seen N-grams to unseen ones based on the frequency of frequencies, effectively estimating the probability of unseen events.

+### 2. Discounting:

+- Purpose: Discounting reduces the probability estimates for seen N-grams to free up probability mass that can be redistributed to unseen N-grams.

+#### Methods:

+-  Absolute Discounting: Subtracts a fixed discount value from the count of each seen N-gram.

+-  Kneser-Ney Smoothing: An advanced form of discounting that not only discounts seen N-grams but also uses a sophisticated method for redistributing the probability mass to unseen N-grams, based on the context in which words appear.

+### 3. Backoff:

+- Purpose: Backoff is a method for using lower-order N-Grams when higher-order N-grams are not available (i.e., when dealing with unseen N-grams in the higher-order model).

+-  Mechanism: If an N-gram has not been seen in the training data, the model 'backs off' to an (N-1)-gram.
+For example, if a trigram hasn't been seen, the model will use the corresponding bigram probability.

+- Example: Katz Backoff is a well-known backoff algorithm that dynamically decides whether to use a higher-order N-gram or to back off to a lower-order one, based on the availability of data.

 ---